 It’s common to hear the word ‘redshirt” when turning on a college game.
 Often, the announcer will talk about how the player is a redshirt sophomore or a redshirt freshman.
 What does redshirt mean?

-When a player redshirts, it means they sit out for a year while remaining with the team.
+A redshirt freshman means the college athlete needs to sit out for a year while remaining with the team.
 They don’t play any games, but they practice with the team.
-Redshirting helps players learn the system and plays while not losing any playing eligibility.
+Players will redshirt to learn the team’s system and plays, while not losing any eligibility.

 In this article, we will show you why players will redshirt and the benefits of redshirting in football.

 It is widespread for college football players to redshirt.
 When coaches recruit players, they need to fill certain positions on the roster.